Sam-Guliker/cssttr/README.md

 ## Week 1.
 Done some research for accesibility, and made a design for the assignment.

+* 5.25
+* 6.33
+* 7.36
+* 7.38
+* 7.40

 ## Week 2.
 In week 2 I focussed on the components of the web page.
 I also brought some CSS in place.

+* Loading spinner — 8.43
+* Transitions on :hovers & :focus— 8.42
+* Cursor — 6.29
+* Extending the clickable area — 6.30
+* Custom checkboxes — 6.31
+* (Pseudo)random background — 2.7

 ## Week 3.
 In week 3 was looking for some nice UX animations.
 With the animations I want to help the user on the page.

+## What did I learn?
+There is alot more to learn from CSS.
+I'm talking about the different pseudo classes and how to target your HTML elements.
+Its also alot of fun to play with animations to see where the limits are.

 ### Resources
 * [Gridgarden](http://cssgridgarden.com/)